BIAPT Mid-career prize 2025 – Jemima Repo

 Local Organisers: Mihaela Mihai, Jared Holley, Mathias Thaler (Edinburgh)

 A key theme for our 2026 conference in Edinburgh will be the politics of climate and the environment, and we particularly encourage proposals in this area, as well as those from all sub-fields within political thought.
-This year’s plenary speakers are Alyssa Battistoni (Barnard), Ross Carroll (Dublin City), Sean Fleming (Nottingham), Rahul Rao (St. Andrews) and Johanna Thoma (Bayreuth).
+This year’s plenary speakers are Alyssa Battistoni (Barnard), Ross Carroll (Dublin City), Angie Pepper (Roehampton), Rahul Rao (St. Andrews) and Johanna Thoma (Bayreuth).

 You can submit a proposal that has any of the following formats: